Germany–Japan relations: Rebuilding relations and new common interests

 West German-Japanese political dealings were enlarged with both countries taking part in the creation of the so-called Group of Six, or simply "G6", together with the US, the UK, France and Italy in 1975 as a response to the 1973 oil crisis.
 The G6 was soon expanded by Canada and later Russia, with G6-, G7-, and later G8-, summits being held annually since then.
+In the 1980s, West German and Japanese representatives decided to rebuild the old Japanese embassy in Berlin.
+The Japanese embassy in Berlin had been constructed between 1938 and 1942 under the oversight of Albert Speer.
+Badly damaged during World War II the former embassy was rebuilt as Japanese Cultural Centre, but reverted to being the Japanese Embassy in the German capital city after the fall of the Berlin Wall.
+In addition to the original complex, several changes and additions were made until 2000, like moving the main entrance to the Hiroshima Street, which was named in honour of the Japanese city, and the creation of a traditional Japanese Garden.

 Over the following years, institutions, such as in 1985 the "Japanese–German Center" (JDZB) in Berlin and in 1988 the German Institute for Japanese Studies (DIJ) in Tokyo, were founded to further contribute to the academic and scientific exchange between Japan and West Germany.

-Around the mid-1980s, West German and Japanese representatives decided to rebuild the old Japanese embassy in Berlin from 1938.
-Its remains had remained unused after the building was largely destroyed during World War II.
-In addition to the original complex, several changes and additions were made until 2000, like moving the main entrance to the Hiroshima Street, which was named in honour of the Japanese city, and the creation of a traditional Japanese Garden.

 Post-war relations between Japan and both Germanies, as well as with unified Germany since 1990, have generally focused on economic and business questions.
 Germany, dedicated to free trade, continues to be Japan's largest trading partner within Europe.
 This general posture is also reflected in the so-called "7 pillars of cooperation" agreed on by Foreign Minister of Japan Yōhei Kōno and Foreign Minister of Germany Joschka Fischer on 30 October 2000: